-Intangible assets acquired separately are measured on initial recognition at cost.
-The cost of intangible assets acquired in a business combination is fair value as at the date of acquisition.
+Intangible assets acquired separately are measured at cost on initial recognition.
+The cost of intangible assets acquired in a business combination is the fair value as at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.
-Internally generated intangible assets, excluding capitalised development costs, are not capitalised and expenditure is reflected in profit or loss in the year in which the expenditure is incurred.
+Internally generated intangible assets, excluding capitalised development costs, are not capitalised and expenditure is reflected in the statement of comprehensive income in the year in which the expenditure is incurred.
 The useful lives of intangible assets are assessed to be either finite or indefinite.

 Intangible assets with finite life are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life is reviewed at least at each financial year end.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset is accounted for by changing the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortisation expense on intangible assets with finite lives is recognised in profit or loss in the expense category consistent with the function of the intangible asset.
+The amortisation expense on intangible assets with finite lives is recognised in the statement of comprehensive income in the expense category consistent with the function of the intangible asset.